ryanlederhose/Overhead-Crane-Real-Time-Location-System/README.md

 'RTLS Documentation.pdf' provides a full description and layout of the prototype.
 The 'Resources' folder provides all necessary schematics, etc.

+# File Description
+* Documentation contains all necessary documents for the prototype
+* Embedded STM32 contains code intended to run on the STM32 microcontroller
+* Host PC contains code intended to run on a host PC
+* Test Results contains data from the testing phase of production

 # Build Instructions
 1. Clone the repository using
 ```bash